What is paragraph 14a EnWG?

 Communication protocols between energy devices are not yet fully standardized and manufacturers have not yet agreed on a uniform language for their systems.
 This makes controlling devices extremely difficult or, at times, impossible.
 Emergency control or dimming, as indicated in §14a, presents a significant challenge for grid operators today.

 With its manufacturer-independent technology, gridX acts as an intermediary between the various systems and translates commands in such a way that the respective target system understands them.
 To do this, gridX relies on a complex process to integrate a wide variety of manufacturers – with their non-uniform systems and languages – onto one platform.
 This makes all systems compatible and able to work together, regardless of the manufacturer.
-Paragaph 14a stipulates from January 1st, 2024, newly installed devices must be controllable, making the standardization of device languages increasingly important.
+Paragraph 14a stipulates from January 1st, 2024, newly installed devices must be controllable, making the standardization of device languages increasingly important.
 At the very least, this enables safe and fast control to protect Germany’s grid infrastructure.
 The universal EEBus protocol is increasingly being used to pass on commands and control energy devices in line with certain specifications.
 EEBus already contributes to secure control of energy devices today and is compatible with gridX’s EMS.

 On private households